 PhD funding is guaranteed for the full four years of the program, provided the student progresses through the program on schedule and performs Assistantship duties satisfactorily (and provided the University continues to receive adequate government funding).

 Teaching or Research Assistantships are normally given for two terms in the MA program, and eight of twelve terms in the PhD program to students who are within their program time limits.
-Continued eligibility for Teaching Assistantship in the PhD program is conditional upon completion of the Course Work stage (the departmental seminar twice, three one-term courses, and two Research Areas) within six terms.
+Continued eligibility for Teaching Assistantship in the PhD program is conditional upon completion of the Course Work stage (the departmental pro-seminar, four one-term courses, and applied placement/research areas) within six terms.
 Students who complete the Course Work stage on time may expect Teaching or Research Assistantships during the two years allowed for the prospectus and thesis stages of the program.

 Waterloo/Arts Faculty Scholarships make up the remainder of the support offered by the department, for those who have not won external financial support.
 Eligibility for these scholarships is subject to the student maintaining an overall average of at least 80% in the most recent two years of full-time study or equivalent.
 There are also a limited number of other scholarships awarded to students in the department, including the annual Seligman Memorial Scholarship awarded to a student working in the area of Ancient Philosophy, and the Ardeth Wood Memorial Scholarship, which normally goes to a woman PhD student.